It is truly a bird’s view.

 Brissenden is an amiable guy who gets a kick out of telling callers on the Sorensen’s line to sing a song when he puts them on hold, since he doesn’t have any music.

-At this time of year, the calls come in a lot.
-Sorensen's is a year-round resort, offering rustic lodging in one of the largest alpine valleys at its altitude in the entire Sierra Nevada.
-During fall, Sorensen's is an information center for people who want to see the color, Brissenden says.
-On this day, he has already fielded about 25 calls from people wanting to know where the colors are brightest.
+Starting in mid-September, the calls come in a lot.
+Sorensen’s is a year-round resort, offering rustic lodging in one of the largest alpine valleys at its altitude in the entire Sierra Nevada.
+During fall, Sorensen’s is an information center for people who want to see the color, Brissenden says.
+People call wanting to know where the colors are brightest.
 In the peak of fall, he gets about 100 calls a day.

 Brissenden has run the resort with his wife, Patty, since 1982.
 He says he used to do the hike leading up to Sorensen’s Cliffs almost every morning.